-It has been about a month since the last earnings report for Zoetis Inc. ZTS.
-Shares have added about 3.1% in that time frame, outperforming the market.
+It has been about a month since the last earnings report for Zoetis (ZTS).
+Shares have added about 3.9% in that time frame, outperforming the S&P 500.

-Will the recent positive trend continue leading up to the stock’s next earnings release, or is it due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Will the recent positive trend continue leading up to its next earnings release, or is Zoetis due for a pullback?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Zoetis manages its business across two regional operating segments – the U.S. and International.
-Within these segments, the company offers a diverse portfolio of products for livestock and companion animals.
+Zoetis reports business results under two geographical operating segments — the United States and International.
+The company has a diverse portfolio of products for livestock and companion animals.

 How Have Estimates Been Moving Since Then?

-At this time, Zoetis' stock has an average Growth Score of 'C', though it is lagging a lot on the momentum front with an 'F'.
-Charting a somewhat similar path, the stock was allocated a grade of 'C' on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Zoetis has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock.
-The magnitude of these revisions also indicates a downward shift.
-Notably, the stock has a Zacks Rank #3 (Hold).
-We are looking for an inline return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Notably, Zoetis has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.